Why changes in care needs occur

 More often than not, changes in physical or mental health will happen very slowly.
-Your loved one’s mental health might deteriorate gradually due to old age or the slow onset of a condition such as Alzheimer’s.
+Your loved one’s mental health might deteriorate gradually due to old age or the slow onset of a condition such as Alzheimer’s (see our guide to the stages of dementia).
 In these cases, it can be difficult to spot that their care needs have changed, especially when you see them on a regular basis.

 You might realise that the person you’re caring for is less mobile than they used to be, or that they are finding it more difficult to do everyday things.
 Because changes have happened gradually, it might take you both some time to identify there is a problem that needs addressing.
 However, this should give you more time to research and plan appropriate care.

 If your loved one suffers from an unexpected illness or injury – such as a stroke or a fall – the change in their mental or physical health might be sudden.
 They might struggle to carry out certain tasks that they managed without a problem the week before, or they might not be able to get around at all.
 For information on dealing with emergencies that result in your loved one going to hospital, see hospital admissions and discharge.

 In these circumstances, it will be obvious that your loved one’s needs have changed and that they need a different level of help or support.
 You might need to take action quickly to get the right care in place.

 As care needs often change over time, it’s a good idea to think about the future when making plans for a loved one’s care.
 Try to think ahead and keep your options open by choosing care options that can be changed without too much difficulty.
 For example, if considering a move into sheltered housing, you might choose a place that offers the option of extra care, so that it’s easier for personal care to be accessed in the event that it is needed in the future.